7 Wildlife Photo Tips to Never Forget

 7. Utilize Negative SpaceDon’t have a long lens?
 Fear not as images taken with shorter focal length lenses can help capture areas of negative space.
 By employing negative space you can enhance your subject by highlighting its place/scale, its environment and/or leverage contrasting color and textures to make your subject stand out.

 Be sure to read Jim’s previous post about selecting the right gear for spectacular landscape photography.
 And, after you’ve rented your gear, planned your trip, and taken your wonderful nature photos, remember to enter the National Wildlife Photo Contest.
-You could win part of $6,000 in prizes, including a Grand Prize trip for two to Churchill, Canada where you can see and photograph polar bears.
-There are wildlife and landscape categories, but the deadline to enter is July 15, so enter soon!
+You could win part of over $10,000 in prizes, including a Grand Prize trip for two on any tour offered by Caravan Tours.
+There are wildlife and landscape categories, but the deadline to enter is July 1, 2015 so enter soon!

 About Jim Goldstein